All Items

 • Metal caps and lids greater than 2" in diameter can be put into your regular blue bin recycling.

-• Metal caps and lids of all sizes can be recycled at the Additional Recyclables Collection Center.
+• Metal caps and lids of all sizes can be recycled at the Eco Depot.

 Expect fees